 The short answer is yes - this energy source can save you money on your energy bills.
-But how much savings from solar panels you get depends on a few factors, including the size of your PV panel system, the amount of sunlight your house gets, and the rates your utility company charges for electricity.
+But how much savings from solar panels you get depends on a few factors, including the size of your PV panel system, the amount of sunlight your house gets, whether you use a whole house solar generator and the rates your utility company charges for electricity.

 Electricity cost is possibly the best yardstick you can use to determine whether or not solar is a good idea.
 This is because the costlier your power bill, the more you can save by generating your own power.